MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/service-how-setup-work-service-hours.md

 ---
-title: How to Set Up Work Hours and Service Hours | Microsoft Docs
+title: How to Set Up Work Hours and Service Hours
-description: You can specify the usual service working hours in your company.
-These service hours are used to calculate the response date and time for service orders and quotes, and to send response time warnings.
+description: Learn how to set up the work and service hours used to calculate the response date and time for service orders and quotes.
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 10/01/2019
+ms.date: 06/23/2021
-ms.author: sgroespe
+ms.author: edupont
-ms.openlocfilehash: 6aaf78756f091d70a1a33532afbafb14a5b29bc7
+ms.openlocfilehash: 2e5dac47a5d4e3ac8e707879b28660f3f62ed1ae
-ms.sourcegitcommit: cfc92eefa8b06fb426482f54e393f0e6e222f712
+ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 12/03/2019
+ms.lasthandoff: 07/08/2021
-ms.locfileid: "2877295"
+ms.locfileid: "6436492"
 ---
 # <a name="set-up-work-hours-and-service-hours"></a>Set Up Work Hours and Service Hours
-Typically, a service management system tracks resource hours and service order status in order to forecast workloads and service needs. [!INCLUDE[d365fin](includes/d365fin_md.md)] has built-in tools that you can customise to record this kind of information.
+Typically, a service management system tracks resource hours and service order status in order to forecast workloads and service needs. [!INCLUDE[prod_short](includes/prod_short.md)] has built-in tools that you can customise to record this kind of information.

 After you set the default service hours of your company, you can calculate response times for service orders or send warnings or alerts when service calls come in.
 The alert feature is implemented together with the job scheduler.